amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * When testing behavior, we might assert that the return value is correct
 * When testing implementation, we might verify that a mock called a certain method
   * However there is one exception.
 If the method you are verifying has a side effect like inserting into the database, then that is considered testing behavior
-* Testing implementation creates for difficult to understand tests.
+* Testing implementation creates for difficult to understand tests
 * Refactoring the tests without changing implementation should not break your unit tests.
 If your unit tests break after every minor re-factor, it will take significantly more work to maintain your tests
 #### 6) Know what to test in an application
 * Never directly call into any package-private or private methods in a unit test as this is testing implementation details.
 In order to make sure that a package-private or private method is working as intended, call into it through your public/protected API